turingschool/try-turing/be-weekday/arrays/index.md

 puts completed_workouts
 ```

 If we just want to acces one element from an array, we can use `bracket notation` and a number that corresponds with that element.
-As weird as it may seem, [counting starts with 0 in most programming languages.](https://skillcrush.com/blog/why-programmers-start-counting-at-zero/)
+As weird as it may seem, <a href="https://skillcrush.com/blog/why-programmers-start-counting-at-zero/" target="blank">counting starts with 0 in most programming languages.</a>

 ```ruby
 completed_workouts = ["10 min arms", "30 min ride"]